noanjrd/MovieMatch/README.md

 MovieMatch is a full-stack movie recommendation web application built to explore and understand how modern recommendation systems are designed and optimized.

 > **Project Scope Disclaimer**: The algorithmic backend, data parsing pipeline, API orchestration, and Docker configurations were custom-coded entirely by me from scratch.
-The React frontend was integrated from an existing template/boilerplate to serve purely as a visual dashboard for displaying the computed recommendations.
+The React frontend was crafted with the assistance of AI to serve purely as a visual dashboard for presenting the backend's computed recommendations.

 ## System Architecture

 The application is split into two layers:

-1. **Backend & Recommendation Engine (Custom-Coded)**: A high-performance, asynchronous FastAPI system running on Python.
+1. **Backend & Recommendation Engine**: A high-performance, asynchronous FastAPI system running on Python.
 It handles mathematical computations via `pandas` and `numpy`, data modeling, and asynchronous external network calls.
-2. **Frontend UI (Integrated Template)**: A single-page dashboard built with React, Vite, TypeScript, and Tailwind CSS to group recommendations dynamically by genre.
+2. **Frontend UI**: A single-page dashboard built with React, Vite, TypeScript, and Tailwind CSS to group recommendations dynamically by genre.

 ## How the Recommendation Algorithm Works